-Via BLEnDer® Mitsubishi Electric has been and will remain committed to supporting the smart operation of power transmission and distribution networks and the expansion of the power industry in response to changes in the market and energy trends.
+Via BLEnDer® Mitsubishi Electric has been and will remain committed to supporting the digitization of power systems and the expansion of the energy industry in response to changes in the market and energy trends.

-Smart metering systems are the core component allowing full retail deregulation of electric power.
-Information about when and how much electricity was used will be indispensable to allow consumers to freely select an electricity supplier and receive a stable supply of electricity.
+Smart metering systems are the foundation of the electricity business.
+Information about when and how much electricity was used by whom will be indispensable to allow consumers to freely select an electricity supplier and receive a stable supply of electricity.
 Mitsubishi Electric has developed a system that enables large volumes of meter data to be collected accurately at low cost, with the system now in use with several utilities.
 In addition, the Mitsubishi Electric smart meter system can provide real-time information about electricity usage to help individual consumers save power & energy.
 Furthermore, use of the smart meter communication network enables gas and hydro joint meter data collection as well as remote monitoring and control of various types of sensors.
 Development of these features further enhances consumer convenience.

 Battery storage systems are essential for the flexible operation of power systems.
 These systems are key when balancing power generation using renewable energy sources with fluctuating outputs and power generation using fossil fuels.
-Mitsubishi Electric has installed energy storage control systems for small-scale power systems in locations such as remote islands, with further testing in progress.
+Energy storage control systems for small-scale power systems have been installed in locations such as remote islands and are now in operation.
 Energy storage control systems are also helpful as a countermeasure for excess power or fluctuations resulting from use of renewable energy resources in a main power grid system.
 Mitsubishi Electric is focused on expanding the range of products that contribute to decarbonization and grid stability by making the maximum use of wind, solar and other renewable energy resources without the need to suppress output.